swapnil0651/hotel-reception/README.md

 ### Option 1: Using the provided Docker Compose file (Recommended)

-1. Create a file named docker-compose.yml with the following content:
+1. Use the file named docker-compose.alt.yml with the following content:

 version: '3'
 services:
   app:
     image: swapnil0651/hotel-reception:v2
     ports:
-      - "3000:3000"
+      - "3001:3000"
     depends_on:
       - mongo
     environment: